BHK4321/Fintrack/README.md

 ### 1. Split Bills
 Users can split bills with friends by entering their email addresses, setting a deadline, and sending reminders.

+The cron job searches for bills with deadlines 6 hours ahead from the current time , if it detects some bills it stores them and then sends reminders to each user using node-mailer.

 A reminder email is also sent 6 hours before the deadline.

 ### 2. AI Assistant (Bottom Right Corner)

 An AI assistant is available to help users navigate the website and understand its features.

 ### 3. Smart Budgeting (Goal Setting Page)

 The AI assistant on the Goal Setting page provides personalized financial guidance, budgeting tips, and investment insights.

 ---